shreyashree-17/React-static-info-page/README.md

-A static react app with the option to change between light mode and dark mode using useState
+## A static react app with the option to change between Light mode and Dark mode using useState

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: